-Here are my quick photography tips for your pumpkin patch visit…
+And of course, here are my QUICK PHOTOGRAPHY TIPS for your pumpkin patch visit…

 - Get a little creative with angles.
-As your kids walk through the fields looking for the perfect pumpkin, get down low to shoot from their level.
+As your kids walk through the fields looking for the perfect pumpkin, get down low to photograph them from their level.
 You’ll notice suddenly your photos will feel like you were *in* the moment and less like you were shooting *at* it.